moja-global/moja_global_docs/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
-- [ ] This change requires a documentation update
+- [ ] This change updates a documentation.

 ## How Has This Been Tested?